 • Referral to community agencies and services

-• Collaborations with other key stakeholders to provide services to Auckland Womens Refuge Counties Manukau
+• Collaborations with other key stakeholders who provide services to women in the Counties Manukau region

 Additional services offered